 • Do not drive until you know how the medicine affects you

 • It is an offence to drive while under the influence of this medicine

 • However, you would not be committing an offence (called 'statutory defence') if:

 o The medicine has been prescribed to treat a medical or dental problem and

 o You have taken it according to the instructions given by the prescriber and in the information provided with the medicine and

 o It was not affecting your ability to drive safely

 Data from clinical trials are not available.
-Therefore all frequencies of the undesirable effects are unknown.
+Therefore except where stated all frequencies of the undesirable effects are unknown.

 In normal doses, the commonest side effects of morphine sulfate are nausea, vomiting, constipation, drowsiness and confusion.
 If constipation occurs, this may be treated with appropriate laxatives.
 The effects of morphine have led to its abuse and misuse.
-Dependence and addiction may develop with regular, inappropriate use.
+Dependence and addiction may develop with regular use.

 A full list of currently known adverse reactions is presented below: